gskril/gregskril.com/src/blog/crypto-bookmarks.md

 To avoid these websites completely, I always recommended creating a bookmarked folder in your web browser called "crypto" that contains all of the websites you plan to access more than once.

-## My favorite crypto and Web3 tools
+## My favorite entry-level crypto and Web3 resources

 #### [Coinbase](https://coinbase.com/)
 Coinbase is one of the largest cryptocurrency exchanges in the world.
 An exchange is what you use to buy crypto with fiat money (US dollars, Euros, etc.).
 More specifically, Coinbase is a centralized exchange which means it is operated by a single company, is regulated by the government, and requires KYC (Know Your Customer, or basically identity verification).
 I personally use Coinbase, but other centralized exchanges that offer almost the same functionality are [Gemini](gemini.com), [Binance](https://www.binance.com/), [Kraken](https://www.kraken.com/), [FTX](https://ftx.com/), and the list goes on.